 Dichotomous questions can be asked to the customers of a brand to know about their experience with the service.
 Usually, people have a short time to answer questions after they have interacted with a brand.
 Therefore, this type of questions is suitable to ask in similar scenarios.

-Multiple choice question is a type of question where a respondent chooses one answer out of a given list of questions.
+Multiple choice question is a respondent question chooses one answer out of a given list of questions.
 Multiple choice questions are suitable to judge the knowledge of a candidate by providing him similar incorrect options or close alternatives as one correct option.

-Most of you must have seen this type of questions in Instagram’s stories.
+Most of you must have seen text slider questions in Instagram’s stories.
 This type of question is asked by providing an interactive slider, so a respondent can select the most appropriate answer.
 The scale is well-defined with all the possible answers.
 These type of questions are the best way to analyze the attitudes of respondents.

-This type of question is mostly used by market researchers to assess the attitudes and opinions of their target customers.
-Likert Scale questions are essential to measure the respondent’s attitude and opinions to a particular subject.
+Likert Scale question is mostly used by market researchers to assess the attitudes and opinions of their target customers.
+Likert Scale questions are essential to measuring the respondent’s attitude and opinions to a particular subject.

 6) Semantic differential scale

-This type of question is the same as semantic differential scale question but close-ended with one adjective at one end.
-Such questions contain even choices ranging from very good experience to very poor without neutral choice.
-One can notice this type of questions in aeroplanes when an airline wants you to rate your experience of flight with them.
+Stapel Scale question is the same as a semantic differential scale question but close-ended with one adjective at one end.
+Such questions contain even choices ranging from a very good experience to very poor without neutral choice.
+One can notice this type of questions in airplanes when an airline wants you to rate your experience of flight with them.

-Constant sum questions are same as rate order question except the answer can be given in a numeric value.
+Constant sum questions are the same as rate order question except the answer can be given in a numeric value.
 This type of questions allows the respondent to enter a numerical value for a set of variables.
-This type of questions is best to ask when asking questions related to finance or budget-related questions or percentage-based questions.
+Constant Sum questions are best to ask when asking questions related to finance or budget-related questions or percentage-based questions.